cl91/NeptuneOS/readme.md

 tools: `syslinux` (for boot floppy), `grub` and `xorriso` (for boot iso), and `mtools` (for both).

+It is recommended to use a language server-enabled IDE to browse the source code.
+The tested setup is the `lsp-mode` package on `emacs` with `clangd` as the language server.
+The `build.sh` script will generate the `compile_commands.json` file for `clangd`.
+You will need to install [jq](https://jqlang.github.io/jq/) for this purpose.

 Clone the project first (make sure you use `git clone --recurse-submodules` since we include the seL4 kernel as a submodule) and then run
 ```